 Keith and Tamar

 Hello!
 We’re Keith and Tamar.
 In April 2011 we gave up our jobs and started pedalling.
 We toured round the UK then headed south through Ireland, took a ferry to France and then followed river lines (mostly the Loire and the Danube) across Europe.
 We got as far as Russia but then had to fly home for family reasons.
-Our blog of that trip can be found here.
+Take a look at our 2011 route or read our 2011 blog.

 In May 2012 we set off again and took a more northerly route across Europe towards Russia, through Holland, Germany, Poland, Lithuania, Latvia and then into Russia.
-We spent 7 weeks crossing a large part of Russia over to Siberia before going south into Kazakhstan and then into Kyrgyzstan and then into China.
+We spent 7 weeks crossing a large part of Russia over to Siberia before going south into Kazakhstan, Kyrgyzstan and then into China.
 After spending October & November in an increasingly cold China, we flew back to the UK for December & January for a variety of reasons.

-He enjoys being the centre of attention and looked particularly proud standing in front of a statue of his great-great-uncle Lenin.
+He was a great travel companion, enjoyed being the centre of attention and looked particularly proud standing in front of a statue of his great-great-uncle Lenin.

-He doesn’t pull his weight up the hills though.
+He wasn’t very good at pulling his weight up the hills though.